equinor/TimeSeriesAnalysis/docs/articles/processsimulator.md

 ``y_meas[k] = y_proc[k-1]+d[k]``
 calculate the disturbance vector ``d`` and this disturbance is then simulated as the ``driving force`` of closed loop dynamics.

-Thus when the process model is known and inputs to the model are given, the method ``PlantSimulator.SimulateSingle()`` is used to simulate the disturbance vector as part of the initialization of ``PlantSimulator.Simulate()``
+Thus when the process model is known and inputs to the model are given, the methods  in ``DisturbanceCalculator`` are used to simulate the disturbance vector as part of the initialization of ``PlantSimulator.Simulate()``.

-### Closed loops : simulation order and disturbance

 PID-loops are a special case of a computational loop.